emef2247/opll_vgm2midi/README.md

 - Converts YM2413 (OPLL) FM channels into MIDI notes
 - Converts OPLL rhythm into GM or RX21 drum notes
-- Automatically detects BPM from VGM
+- Automatically detects BPM from the VGM stream
-- Portamento (`is_portamento=1`) is output as CC84 / CC65 / CC5
+- Portamento (`is_portamento=1`) reproduced using CC84 / CC65 / CC5
-- inst=0 (user patches) are saved into JSON and reused on next conversion
+- `inst=0` (user patches) are saved into JSON and reused on subsequent conversions
-- Supports both GM and TX802 output modes
+- Supports both GM and TX802 output
-- Three melody mapping modes:
+- Two melody‑mapping modes:
-  - **default** — natural mapping based on instrument names
+  - **default** — mapping based on OPLL timbral characteristics
-  - **gm** — strict General MIDI program mapping
-  - **opll** — mapping that reproduces OPLL timbral character on GM/TX802
+  - **name** — mapping based on instrument names

 ---